jtljrdn/jtljrdn/README.md

 I'm currently Software Engineering student with a hobby for developing programs and gaming!

-I use currently Visual Studio Coder w/ FiraCode font, Atom One Dark Theme, and Material Icons!
+I use currently Visual Studio Code

 ### Below 👇 is a list of projects I have done!